Civil Rights Law Section

 Each year, the Civil Rights Law Section recognizes individuals or organizations who have made a notable contribution to the cause of civil rights.
 Recipients are persons or entities who have championed the cause of equality for impoverished, under-served, minority or disabled populations in Washington state.
 Examples of exemplary work in this area would include, but are not limited to, those who regularly fight on local or state government levels for expansion or defense of civil rights protections, or who represent or advocate on behalf of people or issues concerning civil rights or basic human rights.

 Distinguished Service Award

-Recipients are primarily attorneys who have demonstrated in their career regular work for the expansion or defense of civil rights protections at the local, state or national level.
+Recipients are attorneys who have demonstrated throughout their career perseverance and commitment to the expansion or defense of civil rights protections at the local, state or national level.

 Recipients are attorneys, individuals or organizations that represent or advocate on behalf of people or legal issues regarding civil rights, civil liberties, or basic human rights such as freedom from discrimination, protection from abuse, or obtaining essential human services such as food, healthcare and shelter.

 The Civil Rights Law Section renamed its Civic Leader Award in 2019 to honor the life of Frances B. North (1919-2017), a Seattle civic leader known for her role in uniting the business sector, public schools, and city government to end segregation.
 Frances North was the first African American woman allowed to work on the sales floor of Bests/Nordstrom.
 Frances brought friends, relations, and colleagues of diverse economic, cultural, religious and ancestral backgrounds together to fight for civil rights and to celebrate in style.
 We honor those who carry her spirit and fortitude with this award.

 2020 Awards Reception